Manchester: Landmarks

-Two large squares hold many of Manchester's public monuments.
+Albert Square and St Peter's Square hold many of Manchester's public monuments.
 Albert Square has monuments to Prince Albert, Bishop James Fraser, Oliver Heywood, William Gladstone and John Bright.
 Piccadilly Gardens has monuments dedicated to Queen Victoria, Robert Peel, James Watt and the Duke of Wellington.
 The cenotaph in St Peter's Square is Manchester's main memorial to its war dead.
 Designed by Edwin Lutyens, it echoes the original on Whitehall in London.
 The Alan Turing Memorial in Sackville Park commemorates his role as the father of modern computing.
-A larger-than-life statue of Abraham Lincoln by George Gray Barnard in the eponymous Lincoln Square (having stood for many years in Platt Fields) was presented to the city by Mr and Mrs Charles Phelps Taft of Cincinnati, Ohio, to mark the part Lancashire played in the cotton famine and American Civil War of 1861–1865.
+A larger-than-life statue of Abraham Lincoln by George Gray Barnard in the eponymous Lincoln Square (having stood for many years in Platt Fields) was presented to the city by Charles Phelps Taft and Anna Sinton to mark the part Lancashire played in the cotton famine and American Civil War of 1861–1865.

 Adjacent to Manchester Airport is the Runway Visitor Park, an aviation centre which is the site of G-BOAC, one of the twenty Concorde aircraft built.
-The aircraft was the flagship of British Airways' fleet because BOAC was the initials of the British Overseas Airways Corporation.
-Other aircraft on display at the park, which also has a view of Manchester Airport's runways, are a BAE Systems Nimrod MRA4, a Hawker Siddeley Trident, a McDonnell Douglas DC-10, and a British Aerospace 146.
+The aircraft was the flagship of British Airways's fleet because BOAC was the initials of the British Overseas Airways Corporation.
+Other aircraft on display at the park are a BAE Systems Nimrod MRA4, a Hawker Siddeley Trident, a McDonnell Douglas DC-10, and a British Aerospace 146.

 Heaton Park in the north of the city borough is one of the largest municipal parks in Europe, covering 610 acre of parkland.
 The city has 135 parks, gardens, and open spaces.
 Manchester has six designated local nature reserves: Chorlton Water Park, Blackley Forest, Clayton Vale and Chorlton Ees, Ivy Green, Boggart Hole Clough and Highfield Country Park.